Review by Frank Plowright

 As in The Enchanted World, and in every volume that follows (South America is next), the art is phenomenal.
 Look at the abstract shapes constructing the wooden slats in the sample art, or the glorious portrait oozing personality and a life lived.
 Any artist would be happy enough to master either one of those skills, yet for Toppi they’re just part of the package.
 He has a great affinity for nature, be that landscape or wildlife, and a fascinating way of telling the story in cinematic snapshots.
 It’s possible to imitate Toppi’s style of storytelling, but doubtful whether anyone could manage it with such panache, although in his introduction David Mack notes a sense that once a creator is moved by Toppi, their work is forevermore marked by his influence.
 Some aspects of the art seem instinctive, but his page composition is studied and deliberate, the right sample page framing the main characters as if on postcards.

 There’s a move down to the Southern US states to investigate the tormenting of Baron Samedi and then follow the winding path of blues saxophonist Honeylips.
 The latter is the stronger story, about music soothing the savage soul, set in a mythological 1940s, and possibly causing offence via use of the language of the times.
 What it all means is anyone’s guess, but it’s poetic and surprising, and passes like a sweet melody.

 Perhaps there are people who can look at a page of Toppi artwork, yet remain undazzled, the explosion of a master stylist leaving them cold.
 It’s certainly the case for Jack Kirby’s peak, but this isn’t superheroes.
-Toppi’s world is a real world with real people, however distant, magnificently realised Any art fan who doesn’t sample at least one of these collections is denying themselves the opportunity to bask in magnificence.
+Toppi’s world is a real world with real people, however distant, magnificently realised and any art fan who doesn’t sample at least one of these collections is denying themselves the opportunity to bask in astonishment.